matthew-brett/pydagogue/git_annex_from_scratch.md

 tree .git/objects
 ```

 Make an ordinary Git commit.
-This generates a new directory-listing object, and a new commit object.
+This generates a new directory-listing object, and a new commit object — the usual Git behavior.[^git-objects]

-This is basic Git machinery, but notice that the listed (short) commit hash
+[^git-objects]: This is nothing to do with Git-Annex, but if you review the
-corresponds to one of the two new objects.
+  hash filenames of two new git objects,  you'll see that one of them starts
+  with the same short (7 character) hash given for the commit — that is the
+  commit object.
 The other is the directory listing.

 ```{code-cell}
 git commit -m "Added first file"